Thomas Minton founded his factory in 1793 in Stoke-upon-Trent, England.

 Throughout its history Minton has often led the way in adapting fashions to the field of ceramics, resulting in a huge range of styles.

-Minton were just behind spode in the production of bone china c1800, although none was produced from 1816 to 1824.
+Minton was just behind Spode with its production of Minton china around 1800, although none was produced between 1816 to 1824.

 A distinctive turquoise blue enamel (inspired by Sevres bleu celeste) is a special feature of Minton, seen at its most striking in the cloisonne range of wares imitating Chinese cloisonne enamelling on metal, much of which was designed by Christopher Dresser.